menu icon

 • ¼ cup white wine vinegar

-• 2 tbsp lemon juice
+• 2 tablespoon lemon juice

-• 2 tsp prepared mustard (or Dijon)
+• 2 teaspoon prepared mustard (or Dijon)

 • ½ tsp salt